 I mentioned that backlighting a subject creates a silhouette.
 Well, when you light a subject from the front, it also doesn’t create form, because front lighting doesn’t result in many shadows from the subject’s features (in portrait photography this would be nose, cheekbones, brow etc).

-The best way to light subjects to accentuate form in photography is to use various degrees of side lighting.
+The best direction of light for lighting subjects to accentuate form in photography is to use various degrees of side lighting.
 In other words, the light should be somewhere off to the side of the subject.

 Download the lighting clock cheat sheet to help with using side lighting.

 So, as long as the light is to the side of the subject, it can come from slightly behind or slightly in front of the subject.
-How far round the light is positioned will determine the direction and length of the shadows, and also add to the contrast of light and dark in the image.
+How far round the light is positioned will determine the direction and length of the shadows, and also add to the tonal contrast of light and dark in the image.

 This photo was taken on a very overcast day, just after sunset.
 As a result, the light was very flat and shadows were almost non-existent.

 Using natural light and flash for form in photography

 If using natural light, photographing in the golden hour is ideal for form in photography.
-The soft, low light creates softer shadows that will wrap around your subject’s contours and therefore accentuate form.
+The soft, low light creates softer shadows that’ll wrap around your subject’s contours and therefore accentuate form.

 If using flash to light a subject, mimic the low position of the sun in the sky at golden hour.
-This will light your subject from slightly above at a good angle for side lighting and will create form in photos.
+This will light your subject from slightly above at a good angle for side lighting to create form in photos.

 Leave a comment

 If you have any questions about what is shape and form in photography, let us know in the comments.

 Also, I love good news, so if my form photography tips have helped you to understand how to create photos with depth, share that too.